Radio in the Republic of Ireland: Temporary services

 Stations may also be licensed to operate for shorter periods, with temporary licenses allowing stations to operate for up to thirty days in a given twelve-month period.
 These licenses may be used by stations providing a service to coincide with local, cultural and sporting events or festivals.
-Another group of stations to avail of this type of license are those that are being run as pilot projects; successful stations may later be established as Community Radio stations, or run for a permanent license.
+Another group of stations to avail of this type of license are those that are being run as pilot projects.
+Christmas FM renews their licence every year, as the name suggests it's a Christmas-only radio staition that started in 2008.
+It was orriginally a Dublin-only staition before it slowly built more transmitters across the country.
+Its main sponsor is Cadbury, it now broadcasts worldwide through all the main smart speakers and a dedicated website, it's the most listened-to Christmas radio station in the world.

-One such temporary licence station was Sunrise Radio, which broadcast poly-lingual programming in the Dublin area for several months from March 2006.
-While its licence was renewed for the following year, it was not made permanent, and the broadcast frequency later allocated to another station.